 - Asset and debt distribution

 Many commonly contested issues can be incorporated into the divorce decree.
 If you are considering or have decided to file for divorce in Ohio, the most important thing you can do is consult an attorney.
 Without the help of an attorney, you may not receive a favorable outcome in the case.

 In some cases, both spouses may seek to end the marriage.
 Ohio allows for both parties to file for a dissolution of marriage.
-Unlike a divorce, in a dissolution of marriage, neither party must have a legally acceptable reason (grounds) for seeking the divorce.
+Unlike a divorce, neither party must have a legally acceptable reason (grounds) for seeking the divorce in a dissolution of marriage.

 Under Section 3105.63 of the Ohio Revised Code, a petition for dissolution of marriage must be signed by both spouses and have an attached separation agreement.
 The separation agreement must provide for the division of all property owned by the parties, spousal support (if any), allocation of parental rights and responsibilities, child support, and more.

 What Is a Legal Separation?

 In some cases, a couple may desire to legally separate without ending their marriage.
 A legal separation is a court order that deals with all of the issues normally accounted for in a divorce or dissolution of marriage without ending the marriage.